the-jokerS90/Getting-and-Cleaning-Data-Final-Proyect/codebook.md

 	In order to get the final dataset "proyect_Data1" tidy and ready to submit, it was labelled with more descriptive variable names.

 	"proyect_Data2" is the result of creating a new and independent tidy data set with the average of each variable for each activity and each subject from the previous proyect_Data1 dataset.
 The function "aggregate" was used for this purpose.
 It was also ordered by it subject column first, and then by it Activity column.

+	As a final step, the script saves the "proyect_Data2" dataset into both .txt and .csv files, being the .txt file used for submission.